COP4710-Group20/Final_Project/README.md

 If you run in test mode the server will update automatically as you edit your code npm run devStart to start development mode in server alternatively nodemon index.js

+Downloaded mysql workbench and created a schema called CrudDB